Archive for finances

 I am not here to attack Antoine Walker.
 Instead, my goal is to make his challenges into a true teachable moment.
 The old model of the black athlete getting rich, staying uneducated, balling out of control and going broke has absolutely got to change.
 We must aim for something better.

-Dr. Boyce Watkins is a finance Professor at Syracuse University and author of the forthcoming book, “Black American Money.”
+Dr. Boyce Watkins is a Finance Professor at Syracuse University and author of the forthcoming book, “Black American Money.”
 To have Dr. Boyce commentary delivered to your email, please click here.

 Permalink | Email this | Linking Blogs | Comments